Avoid all non-essential public gatherings, health officials advise - Observer

 There is no safe number when it comes to public gatherings, says the region’s acting medical officer of health.

-“I would like all residents in our community not to gather,” Dr. Hsui-Li Wang said in a teleconference briefing this morning, nothing the 50-person limit set down by provincial edict is only a starting point.
+“I would like all residents in our community not to gather,” Dr. Hsui-Li Wang said in a teleconference briefing, which preceded a provincial announcement prohibiting social gatherings of more than five people.

-Public Health officials are still receiving reports of public gatherings such as church services.
+Public Health officials were still receiving reports of public gatherings such as church services.
 Wang called for an immediate halt to such practices.

 Wang advises against all non-essential in-person meetings of any kind, noting the region regularly gets calls from residents reporting concerns ranging from church services to sightings of neighbours recently returned from travelling and venturing outdoors despite self-isolation protocols.